 The National Association of Federal Retirees (Federal Retirees) is the largest national advocacy organization representing active and retired members of the federal public service, Canadian Armed Forces, Royal Canadian Mounted Police (RCMP) and retired federally appointed judges, as well as their partners and survivors.

-With 176,000 members, including more than 60,000 veterans and their families, the Association has been advocating for improvements to the financial security, health and well-being of our members and all Canadians for over 50 years.
+With close to 170,000 members, the Association has been advocating for improvements to the financial security, health and well-being of federal retirees and all Canadians since 1963.

-We believe every Canadian, today and in the future, should benefit from better retirement income security and a strong, sustainable health care system.
+We believe every Canadian, today and in the future, should benefit from better retirement-income security and a strong, sustainable health-care system.
+We advocate on behalf of veterans of the Canadian Armed Forces and the Royal Canadian Mounted Police, to ensure they and their families have equitable outcomes and the well-being, care and benefits they deserve.